There is nothing complex about self-publishing your book using Amazon’s Kindle Direct Publishing (KDP); in fact it’s really easy.

 Here are the steps to format and publish your book on Amazon’s KDP:

-- Format your book file using Microsoft Word
+- Format your book file

-- Upload your book files to KDP
+- Upload your book to Amazon KDP

 - Format your file for the KDP platform